 About the Director

-Dr Jessica O’Bryan, Soprano, and Director of Plainsong Enterprises, is a crossover singer with many years experience both in teaching and in performance.
+Dr Jessica O’Bryan, Soprano, and Director of Plainsong Enterprises, is a crossover singer with many years experience in both teaching and performance.
 She holds a Bachelor of Music Degree in Performance and a Graduate Diploma of Education from Melbourne University, and a Master of Music Degree from Monash University.
 In 2015 she became a Doctor of Philosophy, awarded by the University of Queensland.

 Jessica performs in corporate entertainment venues as a featured singer.
 She has sung in rock/pop bands including Hit Squad and Ken Oath Country, and as a jazz singer in bands such as Mood Indigo.
 She was Principal Artist with Victorian Opera and Opera Queensland.
 Her last CD release in 2007 was “Irish Songs of Pride”, appearing with Roy Best and Damien Leith.
 In 2008 Jessica sang with Opera Queensland in the exciting schools project ‘Moving Opera’, and worked with Queensland Opera in their developing opera for teens: Dirty Apple.
 She is currently working on her new cabaret show: “Failure to Thrive”.

 Prior to moving to Queensland in 2007, Dr O’Bryan was Head of Voice at Wesley College for six years, where she taught both singing and classroom music.
 She was also in demand throughout Victoria as an examiner and adjudicator.
 In 2007 Jessica was appointed President of Amuse (the Australian Society for Music Educators) in Victoria, and in November of that year she became Editor of the Voice of ANATS.

 In 2015 Dr O’Bryan was awarded her PhD from the University of Queensland.
 She investigated classical singing culture and teachers and students of classical one-to-one tertiary vocal education.
 She has presented her findings many conferences in Australia and overseas.
 She is a published author of research in singing teaching and music education, including book chapters and journal articles.
-In 2018 Jessica and Scott Harrison were contracted by Routledge to write a book on musical theatre training, which is due to be published in 2020.
+In 2018 Jessica and Scott Harrison were contracted by Routledge to write a book on musical theatre education and training, due to be published in 2020.

 Her current publications include a chapter in: Harrison, S. Ed (2010).
 Eminent singers’ recollections of learning to sing, in Perspectives on Teaching Singing.
 Bowen Hills: Australian Academic Press, plus a number of journal articles in IJME, BJME and RSME.
 Her most recent book with Co-Editor Scott Harrison titled Teaching Singing in the 21st Century was published in May 2014.